 In a triple expansion engine the steam from the boiler is first admitted to the smallest cylinder, called the high-pressure cylinder, in which it drives a piston.
 After it has done its work in it, it passes at a lower pressure into a second and larger cylinder, called the intermediate or medium-pressure cylinder, in which it drives another piston; afterwards passing at a still lower pressure into a still larger cylinder, called the lowpressure cylinder, in which it drives a third piston.
 Having done its work there the steam passes away through the eduction pipe to the condenser.
 Thus it will be seen that a triple expansion engine must necessarily have at least three cylinders (as the steam is expanded in three stages), a crank shaft with generally three cranks, three slide valves and six eccentrics, each cylinder and its gear forming actually a separate complete engine.
 All the different parts are usually distinguished by the name of the cylinder to which they belong, for example, the H.P. crank, the M.P. eccentric, the L.P. slide, &c.

-to the engines, in which case two smaller this is done, the steam, after it has performed cylinders, passes into the two L.P. cylinders, three cylinders is necessary for the proper driving ship, besides being desirable with high-pressure working, in any cylinder is at the end of its stroke, pressure in turning the crank shaft, and the engine must be the next stroke is begun.
-In some engines with one done by fitting a heavy fly wheel, but in engines fitted for and boats it is effected by placing another cylinder or as same shaft with their cranks out of line, so that only one time has no effect.
+Sometimes the low pressure cylinder would be of such large to the engines, in which case two smaller this is done, the steam, after it has performed cylinders, passes into the two L.P. cylinders, and the second ship, besides being desirable with high-pressure second ship, besides being desirable with high-pressure second s in any cylinder is at the end of its stroke, pressure in turning the crank shaft, and the engine must be the next stroke is begun.
+In some engines with one from by fitting a heavy fly wheel, but in engines fitted for and boats it is effected by placing another cylinder or be same shaft with their cranks out of line, so that only one time has no effect.

-in a somewhat different manner to revolve the shaft.
+E ENGINES.-In this type of engine, the pressure of the steam is in a somewhat different manner to revolve the shaft.
 It consists of the rotor and the rotor casing.
-The rotor consists of a chinder secured to the shaft and having attached to its exterior a number of blades arranged in a series of rings.
+The rotor consists of a conder secured to the shaft and having attached to its exterior a number of blades arranged in a series of rings.
 Between these of rotor blades, which revolve with the rotor and shaft, corresponding of fixed blades are secured to the casing.

-The steam enters at one end of the rotor casing, strikes the first row of the fixed or casing blades, and is deflected on to the first row of the blades.
-It then passes to the second row of fixed blades, from hich it is deflected on to the second row of rotor blades, and so on to the of the casing, the force with which the steam strikes the rotor blades awing the rotor and shaft to revolve at a high speed and thus rotate the propeller.
+The steam enters at one end of the rotor casing, strikes the first row fixed or casing blades, and is deflected on to the first row of the blades.
+It then passes to the second row of fixed blades, from it is deflected on to the second row of rotor blades, and so on to the of the casing, the force with which the steam strikes the rotor blades sing the rotor and shaft to revolve at a high speed and thus rotate the propeller.
 As in the reciprocating engine, but for reasons of convenience only in turbines, the work of the steam is carried out in stages, the steam on leaving the H.P. turbine being led at a lower pressure to a second turbine and sometimes to a third before passing to the condenser.